RachWalm/dog-api/README.md

 It can be filtered by overdue and ordered by each of the vaccines.

-Individual records can be accessed AUTHORISATION via the /dog_vaccine/:id where the id is the corresponding pk or id.
+Individual records can be accessed via the /dog_vaccine/:id where the id is the corresponding pk or id.

 #### Favourite connection creation